kyma-project/kyma-environment-broker/docs/contributor/05-20-e2e_tests.md

 ### Usage

 The test executes the following steps:
-1. Provisions SKR on a cluster given by the customer
+1. Provisions SKR on a cluster given by the customer.
-2. Checks if sap-btp-manager secret exist.
+2. Checks if sap-btp-manager secret exists.
-3. Deprovisions SKR on a cluster given by the customer
+3. Deprovisions SKR on a cluster given by the customer.

 ### Test execution